BROKEN SKY

 “It’s time to go, Jack,” said the man standing beside him.

-Jack didn’t look at the speaker.
-It was pointless.
-“What would you do if I just sat here?”
+Jack didn’t look at the speaker; it was pointless.
+After all, he was only dreaming.
+But as it was the third time that week he’d had the dream, he said bitterly, “What would you do if I just sat here?”

 “I know we’re in the Spine.”
 He traced the peaks of a four-mile-tall, snow-capped mountain range.
-“But that”—he turned to face the neighboring plain—“shouldn’t exist at all.”
+“But that”—he faced the neighboring plain—“shouldn’t be there.”

 Crater lakes, common on Earth, couldn’t form naturally on a space station.
-Even one as big as Cirrus.
+Even one as big as Cirrus, one-hundred and eighty-six million miles from the inferno in Louisiana.
 Jack had searched maps of the artificial world that was his home and never found matching terrain: a round lake with a perfectly round island in its center, like a flattened lava dome.
 Yet the dream was so vivid, so detailed, it had to have grown from a memory.
-He couldn’t shake the feeling it would be important someday, that he’d see it for real.
+He couldn’t shake the feeling it was important, that it was a real place.

 The anonymous man spoke again with a hundred voices that mingled to obscure all meaning.